-Whether you are planning a family camping holiday, a weekend break away or a solo camping trip.
-We have listed some of the best campgrounds in Auckland.
-Whether you will be staying in a tent, motorhome, campervan, caravan, campermatic/pop top camper or light trailer.
-These campgrounds are the perfect places to set up for that adventure travel getaway, either on your own, as a couple, with children or friends.
+If you are planning a family camping holiday, a weekend break away, or a solo camping trip, we have listed some of the best campgrounds in Auckland.
+Whether you will be staying in a tent, motorhome, campervan, caravan, campermatic/pop top camper, or light trailer, these campgrounds are the perfect places to set up for that adventure travel getaway.

 We have listed some of the best campground in Auckland, situated in the most beautiful and secluded spots.